DavidShenJingtao/tp/docs/UserGuide.md

 * If you are using a PDF version of this document, be careful when copying and pasting commands that span multiple lines as space characters surrounding line-breaks may be omitted when copied over to the application.
 </div>

-### Field Constraints

-- Name: Maximum of up to 500 characters.
-Allows ASCII letters only (a–z, A–Z; no digits), spaces, apostrophes (' U+0027, ‘ U+2018, ’ U+2019, ʼ U+02BC), hyphens (-), periods (.), and slashes (/).
-Examples: O'Connor, D’Angelo, Jean-Luc, J. P. Morgan, Rajesh S/O Raman.
-- Phone: Singapore numbers only — exactly 8 digits (0–9).
-No spaces, symbols, or country codes in this field.
-- Email: Must be of the form local-part@domain and adhere to:
-  - one and only one '@', no spaces
-  - total length ≤ 254; local-part ≤ 64; each domain label ≤ 63
-  - local-part uses letters/digits with [._+-] as separators; cannot start/end with a separator; no consecutive dots
-  - domain labels separated by '.', each starts/ends alphanumeric; hyphens are allowed inside non-final labels (e.g., `exa-mple.com`), but the final label (Top Level Domain, TLD) must be alphanumeric only (so `co-m` is invalid); final label ≥ 2 characters
-  - the domain must include at least one '.' (e.g., example.com); single-label domains like "ro" or "localhost" are not accepted
-  - domain is case-insensitive; stored in lowercase
-- Type:
-  - Type must be one of the four inputs, **case-insensitive**: `student`, `ta`, `instructor`, and `staff`. eg. `StUdEnT` is allowed.
-- Session:
-  - Format: 1–2 uppercase letters, followed by a number from 1–99 (leading zero allowed for 1–9), and an optional trailing uppercase letter (e.g., `G1`, `F01`, `T07`, `BA03`, `T07B`).
-  - Note that `G01` and `G1` are treated as **different sessions**.
-Users should consistently use one format (with or without leading zeros) to avoid confusion.
-  - `student` and `ta` must have a session, while `instructor` and `staff` should not have any session
-- Telegram Username: Optional field, must adhere to:
-  - 5 to 32 characters long
-  - accepted characters: a-z, A-Z, 0-9 and underscores
-  - optionally, include @ as the first character
-  - for more details, see the following: https://core.telegram.org/method/account.updateUsername#parameters

-### Data limits

-- Maximum contacts: 2500
-- Maximum unique sessions: 250
-- When either limit is reached, `add` will fail with a clear error message.
-- Importing a JSON data file that exceeds these limits will be rejected on startup.

-### Duplicate contacts

-- TAConnect allows only one contact per exact `NAME`.
-A duplicate is any new entry whose name matches an existing contact **with the same letter casing**.
-- Differences in email, phone, Telegram username, session, or tags do not matter once the names match exactly; the command will be rejected as a duplicate.
-- Names that differ only by letter casing (e.g., `alice tan` vs `Alice Tan`) are treated as different contacts.

 ### Viewing help : `help`

 Shows a message explaining how to access the help page.